 It will be the third time the event has taken place in the United Kingdom, and the first time in Scotland.

-Glasgow hosted the European Indoor Championships in 2019 and the 2014 Commonwealth Games.
+Glasgow hosted the European Indoor Championships in 2019 at the Emirates, and the 1990 event at its preceding venue, the Kelvin Hall.

 UK athletics chair Ian Beattie said: "We are delighted to be awarded the opportunity to host the 2024 World Athletics Indoor Championships.
 World Athletics have demonstrated their confidence in the UK to host global athletics championships once again, and history has shown time and time again our ability to deliver amazing events.